McLain, Kansas

 McLain is an unincorporated community in Harvey County, Kansas, United States.
 Various maps and documents have listed the name as McLain, McLains, McLain's, and McClain.
 It is located a few miles southeast of Newton at the intersection of SE 36th St and S Woodlawn Rd.

 History

 McLain had a post office from 1886 until 1906.

 The community was located along the Missouri Pacific Railroad line between Newton and Whitewater, but the track was abandoned in 2003.

-Geography

-McLain is located at coordinates 37.9994558, -97.2630907 in the state of Kansas.

 Education

 The community is served by Newton USD 373 public school district.

+Transportation

+The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.